 There are 88 buildings, about 10 miles of roads and walkways, and an estimated 2,300 trees (most common are sugar maples and northern red oaks), on the 575-acre campus.

 Buildings date back as far as 1827, when West Hall was built by faculty and students from stone taken from a campus quarry.
 Today, it is a modern first-year residence hall with all the amenities that today's students expect.

 Students and alumni

-fondly remember iconic experiences like climbing Cardiac Hill between upper and lower campuses, sharing a first kiss (or getting engaged) on Willow Path, watching Adam and Eve, the graceful swans on Taylor Lake, and taking part in many meaningful events in Memorial Chapel.
+fondly remember iconic experiences like climbing Cardiac Hill between upper and lower campuses, sharing a first kiss (or getting engaged) on Willow Path, and taking part in many meaningful events in Memorial Chapel.